cpt-acab/plex-unwrapped/README.md

+# Plex Unwrapped (Fork)

+This is a fork of [mihavidakovic/plex-unwrapped](https://github.com/mihavidakovic/plex-unwrapped).

+Changes in this fork (all made with heavy reliance on vibe-coding):

+- Updated backend and frontend Dockerfiles for Debian/Portainer compatibility.
+- Custom configuration for Unraid deployment.
+- Other minor fixes and environment adjustments.

+Original project is maintained by [mihavidakovic](https://github.com/mihavidakovic).

+This fork is distributed under the same MIT License as the original project.

 # Unwrapped for Plex

 Year-in-review statistics for Plex users.
 Generates personalized viewing stats from Tautulli history and distributes via email with unique access links.